 Then pay as much as you can afford each month on your personal loan.
 Since you can use the loan to pay off multiple debts, you can ward off additional fees because you only have one monthly payment to deal with.

 Apply for a personal loan and use it for payday loan consolidation

 Personal loans are installment loans with higher interest rates than traditional debt consolidation loans, but can also be used for debt consolidation.
 They will likely be cheaper (and have better terms) than high-interest loans from payday lenders — even if you have bad credit.

 4. Use lower-interest debt to pay off higher-interest debt (if possible)

-Apply for a debt consolidation loan if you’re credit is above 600.
+Apply for an installment loan or debt consolidation loan if your credit is above 600

 Hands down, this is the best way to get out of debt — if you can qualify.
 You can negotiate settlements first and then use the money from your consolidation loan to pay the settlements.
 Use a good calculator to figure out how much you need to borrow and use it to pay off your other debts.

 Any lender not granting an extended payment plan should be paid first.

 You can get these types of loans through: